clawstudios/express-mongoose-rest/README.md

 - Schemas (Models)

 ## Routes
-To isolate routes addition in the app.ts file, we created a basic **ROUTER** located in the `/src/routes/router.ts` file.
+To isolate routes addition in the app.ts file, we created a basic **ROUTER** located in the `/src/routes/core/router.ts` file in where we add the array of routes exported in the files located in the `/src/routes/` folder.
 *If you want, go check it out and suggest more functionalities or better ways to implement it*

-Routes are readed from an array located in the `/src/routes/router.ts` file.
+To create a new group of routes, copy the `/src/routes/user.ts` file, you will see that you need to export an array of routes.

 Each route is an object formed with the following properties:
 - **url:** A string with the route path.
 - **middlewares:** An array of IMiddleware Classes.
 - **method:** An *HTTP_METHODT* enum value for the request method.